 Reducing Food Loss and Waste

-Together with the APEC Agricultural Technical Cooperation Working Group, APEC is Strengthening Public-Private Partnership to Reduce Food Losses in the Supply Chain (led by Chinese Taipei).
+Together with the APEC Agricultural Technical Cooperation Working Group, APEC is strengthening public-private partnerships to reduce food losses in the supply chain (an initiative led by Chinese Taipei).
 According to the United Nations, roughly one-third of the edible parts of food produced for human consumption is lost or wasted globally, which is about 1.3 billion tons per year.

 Over a five year period, this project aims to address post-harvest losses at all stages of the entire food supply chain in the APEC region by strengthening public-private partnerships.
-As part of the first phase of the project, a workshop was held on August 2013 in Chinese Taipei that identified key issues and challenges in post-harvest food losses, formulated a preliminary methodology on food crops, and deliberated on strategies and action plans for APEC economies.
-Building on these outcomes, a workshop on reducing fruit and vegetable food losses in the supply chain was held in August 2014.
-Other annual workshops will be convened on different topics: fishery and livestock products in 2015, and food wastes issues related to food consumption in 2016.
+As part of the first phase of the project, a workshop was held in 2013 in Chinese Taipei that identified key issues and challenges in post-harvest food losses, formulated a preliminary methodology on food crops, and deliberated on strategies and action plans for APEC economies.
+Building on these outcomes, expert consultations and seminars to strengthen PPP to reduce food losses in the supply chain were held to tackle various topics—examples of these seminars are Fruit and Vegetable in 2014, Fishery and Livestock in 2015, and Food Loss and Waste at consumer level in 2016.